 This is the code and content on your website.
 Since you have full control of this piece, it’s the best place to start.

-Study the way each of the key search engines (Google, Yahoo and MSN/Live) rank results.
+My friend from Dominate With SEO once gave me advice that’s been useful ever since – study the way each of the key search engines (Google, Yahoo and MSN/Live) rank results.
 There are a number of things each indexing algorithm looks for when evaluating your code.
 Things like unique page titles for each page, the way link text is coded, the use of heading tags to denote important terms, and image alt tags that describe an image are all fairly easy to use and can help your results.